Bruton Parish Church: Middle Plantation becomes a town

 Despite the favorable location, development of Middle Plantation as a residential and trade community did not immediately take place.
 The area was still on the edge of the frontier and subject to attacks by the Native Americans, who were being crowded out of their homeland by the ever-expanding colony.
 This was especially true prior to the second major conflict with the Powhatan Confederacy in 1644, after which a peace was established.
 Although the local Natives had basically been overwhelmed and subdued, conflicts continued further west with tribal groups other than the Powhatan.

-Beginning after 1644, the interior areas of the Peninsula such as that of Middle Plantation became more attractive for settlement.
+After 1644, the interior areas of the Peninsula such as that of Middle Plantation became more attractive for settlement.
 By the 1650s, Middle Plantation began to look both populated and wealthy, straddling the boundary between James City County and York County.
 Colonel John Page, a merchant who had emigrated from Middlesex, England with his wife Alice Luckin Page in 1650, was largely responsible for building Middle Plantation into a substantial town.
 In an era of wooden buildings, brick was a sign of both wealth and permanence.
 Page built a large, brick house in Middle Plantation and began encouraging the growth of the area.
 The Ludwell brothers (Thomas and Phillip) also built a substantial brick home, even larger than that of Page.
 The houses that Page and the Ludwells built were among the finest in the colony.
 Another brick house was built nearby by the Pages' eldest son, Francis.
 By the third quarter of the 17th century, Middle Plantation must have looked like a place of importance.